top of page

 Sterling silver: 925% silver

-Fine silver is the softest, because of the purity.
-It’s not usually used for making items which have heavy everyday wear such as rings .
-It’s usually used to set stones with a bezel setting so the metal can be carefully pushed over the stone with less force.
+Fine silver contains 99.9% pure silver and is the purest and softest.
+It’s not usually used for making items which have heavy everyday wear such as rings as it is very soft and malleable, making it more prone to scratches and dents.
+It’s usually used to set stones with a bezel setting so the metal can be carefully pushed over the stone with less force, or jewellery which requires a lot of forming using impression dies.
+It is also suitable for jewellery that isn't subject to much contact or wear and tear, like earrings or pendants.

 bottom of page